 As mentioned earlier, the goal during the season is entirely different than the off-season.
 The off-season is a time for growth.
 It’s the time to get bigger, faster, stronger, and make tweaks to your diet.
 Cushing’s off-season workout is designed to build muscle and make him more explosive.
 Just try and keep up.

-“Every morning I take 2-3 Alpha BRAIN pills.
+“Every morning I take 2-3 Alpha BRAIN® pills.
 This product keeps me mentally sharp throughout the day.
 It has helped me tremendously in my day to day routine and anytime I have a game or hard workout I take Shroom TECH Sport.
 It has been the most effective product I have taken for long cardiovascular workouts.”